ThanosKa/magic-self/README.md

 ## About

-**folio.sh** is an open-source platform that converts your resume PDF into a stunning, shareable personal website in seconds.
-Upload your resume, get a custom `folio.sh/yourname` URL, and showcase your professional experience with a clean, modern design.
+**magic-self.dev** is an open-source platform that converts your resume PDF into a stunning, shareable personal website in seconds.
+Upload your resume, get a custom `magic-self.dev/yourname` URL, and showcase your professional experience with a clean, modern design.

 Perfect for: